Location: Middle Harbour

 Balmoral was once linked to other localities of Sydney's North Shore by the North Shore tramway system.
 Whilst the only trams running in Sydney today are those at the Tram Museum in suburban Loftus and the light rail from Central Station to Lilyfield via Darling Harbour, the tram system has left its mark on the city and suburban landscape in a variety of ways.
 Many tram terminuses, which featured loops for returning trams, remain across the metropolitan area particularly near ferry wharves and are now used by the bus services which replaced them for their turning circles.

 A visible relic of the North Shore tramway system and one which is associated with the development of Balmoral is a steep cutting in the escarpment leading from Balmoral Beach up to Middle Head Road via Beaconsfield Road and Gordon Street.
-The Balmoral Line operated from May 1922 until the closure of the tram system in June 1958.
+The Balmoral Line operated from May 1922 until the closure of the tram system.
+The last tram to Balmoral ran on the 28th of June, 1958.
 The replacement bus services operated on a different route to the beach and the tramway reservation was abandoned.
 The cutting, contained largely within a Public Reserve, has been cleared and a short section of track relaid to recall the cutting's former use.

 Rocky Point Island separates Edwards Beach from Balmoral Beach on Hunters Bay, Balmoral.
 The small island is connected to the Esplanade by a bridge, built as a government employment project during the Great Depression in 1930.
 The bridge is quite picturesque and a very popular spot for wedding photographs.
 The Island, which these days is joined to the mainland by a sandbar, has a landscape of lawns, bushland and rock outcrops and wonderful views back to Edwards and Balmoral beaches as well as out to Middle Harbour.